kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/speed/animations/en/index.md

 	window.addEventListener('scroll', onScroll, false);

 The main issue here is that we are triggering a reflow and repaint whenever we get a scroll event: we ask the browser to recalculate the **real positions** of DOM elements, an expensive reflow operation, and then we apply some CSS classes, which causes the browser to repaint.
 We end up ping-ponging between reflowing and repainting, and this is going to undermine your app's performance.
 We're picking on scroll events here, but the same applies to resize events.
 In fact, any event that you're going to make use of in this way can cause performance issues.
-For a breakdown of properties that cause a reflow in WebKit check out [Tony Gentilcore's Fastersite blog post](http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html).
+Read Tony Gentilcore's Fastersite blog post for a [breakdown of properties that cause a reflow in WebKit](http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html).

 What we now need to do is decouple the scroll event from the `update` function, and this is exactly where `requestAnimationFrame` steps in to help.
 We need to change things around so that we are listening to our scroll events, but we will only store the most recent value: